e2r3p13/durex/README.md

 - `sudo kill -9 $(pidof Durex)` Kill the malware
 - `sudo rm /bin/Durex` Delete the malware

-## Work in progress 🔨

-The project is not finished yet, here are the things that needs to be implemented:

-- [ ] Create a pidfile to avoid launching several Durex instances
-- [ ] Implement my own `daemon` function
-- [x] Don't write to crontab if it has already been done
-- [x] Clean the victim's machine with the make clean rule

 ## Disclaimer ⚠️

 I made this program for educative purpose, and I made it public for educative purpose.
 (That's why it's pretty easily detectable)